ChALkeR/whinings/Instant-messaging.md

  * No end-to-end encryption.
  * Logs and saves everything on server-side.
 Server-side could do anything with your data.
  * Reported as being a spyware several times — it was recursively reading browser profiles, was trying to read motherboard info, etc.
- * Proprietary, no source code.
+ * Proprietary, no source code for the client.
+ * Server-side is also proprietary, no source code, not possible to run an independent network.
+ * Becase of previous point — no guarantees, the whole chat network could be shut down or restricted at any time.

 ### VK

  * No end-to-end encryption.
  * Logs and saves everything on server-side.
 Server-side could do anything with your data.
- * Proprietary, no source code.
  * Incorrect message delivery order in case of connection issues.
+ * Proprietary, no source code for the client.
+ * Server-side is also proprietary, no source code, not possible to run an independent network.
+ * Becase of previous point — no guarantees, the whole chat network could be shut down or restricted at any time.

 ### Facebook

  * No end-to-end encryption.
  * Logs and saves everything on server-side.
 Server-side could do anything with your data.
- * Proprietary, no source code.
+ * Proprietary, no source code for the client.
+ * Server-side is also proprietary, no source code, not possible to run an independent network.
+ * Becase of previous point — no guarantees, the whole chat network could be shut down or restricted at any time.